WPTravelteam/wp-travel/readme.txt

 * Added On-Page booking option.
 * Compatibility for Standard PayPal and  Bank deposit for On-Page booking.
 * For more detail, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version7-0-0-july-2023-update-release-notes/ ).

-= 6.9.1. =
-Release Date: 29th June 2023

-Enhancement:
-* Some information and broken links fixed in the description section of plugin page in wordpress.org

-= 6.9.0. =
-Release Date: 27th June 2023

-Fixes:
-* Fixed backend setting page string translation.

-Enhancement:
-* Added hook `[wp_travel_single_archive_trip_types]` to modify and remove trip types on single trip page.
-* Added hook `[wp_travel_single_archive_activities]` to modify and remove activities on single trip page.
-* Added hook `[wp_travel_single_archive_group_size]` to modify and remove group size on single trip page.
-* Added hook `[wp_travel_single_archive_review]` to modify and remove review on single trip page.
-* Added hook `[wp_travel_single_archive_page_trip_location]` to modify and remove trip location on single trip page.
-* Added hook `[wp_travel_single_archive_page_trip_duration]` to modify and remove trip duration on single trip page.
-* Added hook `[wp_travel_single_archive_trip_code]` to modify and remove trip code on single trip page.
-* Added hook `[wp_travel_single_archive_trip_keyword]` to modify and remove trip keyword on single trip page.
-* For more detail, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version-6-9-0-release-note/ ).

-= 6.8.0. =
-Release Date: 12th June 2023

-Fixes:
-* Fixed gender translation issue in the Chinese language.
-* Fixed rating schema.

-Enhancement:
-* Added option to Import/Export WP Travel settings options.
-* For more detail, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version-6-8-0-release-note/ ).

-= 6.7.0. =
-Release Date: 15th May 2023

-Fixes:
-* Fixed Type Error on the Price & Dates backend section.
-* Fixed Translation issue of gender with the Chinese language.
-* Fixed searching not working in multilingual sites while using WPML plugins.
-* Fixed translation issue under the booking tab (Select Date and Pricing Options for this trip in the Trip Options setting).

-Enhancement:
-* WP Travel compatibility with Yoast ( For Internal link verification and Featured image).
-* For more detail, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version-6-7-0-release-note/ ).

-= 6.6.0. =
-Release Date: 27th April 2023

-Fixes:
-* Fixed N/A in payment mode while the partial payment is disabled.

-Enhancement:
-* Sending an email to the client when Payment Info is changed to Paid by the admin manually.
-* Added option to add hourly Trips in case of Trip duration.
-* For more detail, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version-6-6-0-release-note/ ).

-= 6.5.0. =
-Release Date: 12th April 2023

-Fixes:
-* Fixed calendar layout issue in backend trip edit dashboard.
-* Fixed when changing Payment Status to paid, Payment Mode status will also be changed to full.

-Enhancement:
-* Added hook `[wp_travel_email_itinerary_pdf_attachment]` to attach itinerary PDF in the booking email. (in Pro)
-* For more detail, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version-6-5-0-release-note/ ).

-= 6.4.1. =
-Release Date: 3rd April 2023

-Fixes:
-* Fixed js issue in the gallery backend.
-* Fixed thank you page not set while activate WPML plugin.
-* Fixed custom filter label not translate while translating using WPML.

-others:
-* Sets the WordPress tested up to version to 6.2.

-= 6.4.0. =
-Release Date: 30th March 2023

-Enhancement:
-* Implemented new design and interface of the Settings page.
-* Added compatibility with WPML plugin for translations.
-* For more detail, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version-6-4-0-release-note/ ).

-= 6.3.0. =
-Release Date: 1st March 2023

-Tweaks:
-* Added hook 'wp_travel_strings'.

-Fixes:
-* For additional compatible bug fixes with WP Travel Pro please see this [changelog]( https://wptravel.io/changelog-wp-travel-pro/ ).

-= 6.2.0. =
-Release Date: 13th February 2023

-Fixes:
-* Fixed Trip placeholder image being cropped.
-* Fixed filter by option not being clickable in small screen size.
-* Fixed shortcode `[WP_TRAVEL_ITINERARIES limit=50 type='itinerary_types' slug="term-slug" ]` not working.

-Enhancement:
-* Added option to disable rating star option for admin.

-= 6.1.1 =
-Release Date:  24th January 2023

-Fixes:
-* Fixed slow performance in admin Dashboard with latest version of WP Travel.
-* Fixed media upload issue.

-= 6.1.0 =
-Release Date:  19th January 2023

-Tweaks:
-* Hook added to rename Tax.

-Enhancement:
-* Added WP Travel Initial Setup steps to make it admin easier to set up the site.
-* For more detail, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version-6-1-0-release-note/ ).

-= 6.0.1 =
-Release Date:  5th January 2023

-Fixes:
-* Fixed Redirect on Setup Page while Activate Plugins.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on wptravel.io](https://wptravel.io/changelog-wp-travel/).